orbitalquark/textadept/doc/manual.md

 Enable and disable overwrite mode with the `Insert` key.
 When enabled, typing overwrites existing characters in the buffer rather than inserting the typed characters.
-The caret also changes to an underline in overwrite mode.
+In the GUI version of Textadept, the caret also changes to an underline in overwrite mode.

 ## Selections